Marketo Sending

 With FeedOtter you have full control over your RSS emails.
 You can choose to have FeedOtter create and automatically send your email or create and notify you (and your team) when a new email is ready for review and sending.
-These options provide flexibility for testing, workflow, and hands-off automation.
-Many customers start with their campaign in "Create Emails" only mode for testing.
-When they have become familiar with FeedOtter's automation they add the full automation functionality.
+These options provide flexibility for testing, workflow, and hands-off automation.&#x20;

 **When these are filled in you are ready to Activate Campaign.**